Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: The proposed OOD detection setup

 We denote the in-distribution as $\mathcal{D}_{\text{in}}$, and the out-distribution as $\mathcal{D}_{\text{out}}$.
 The corresponding train and test splits are indicated with a superscript.
-In contrast to prior works \cite{esmaeilpour2022zero}, we define the \emph{zero-shot OOD detection} setup of CLIP without having access to the set of in-distribution class names.
-This enables us to design a fair comparison between vision and vision-language models.
-Similar to \cite{nvidia2021shifting}, we use CIFAR10, CIFAR100, and ImageNet-30 \cite{hendrycks2019rotpred} as in-distributions while using the following datasets as out-of-distribution: SVHN \cite{netzer2011reading}, STL10 \cite{stl10}, LSUN \cite{liang2018enhancing}, Places-365 \cite{zhou2017places}, and Texture \cite{cimpoi2014describing}.
-For ImageNet-30, we also consider Flowers \cite{nilsback2006visual}, Food-101 \cite{bossard2014food}, CUB-200 \cite{wah2011caltech}, Stanford Dogs \cite{khosla2011novel} and Tiny ImageNet (\textit{TinyIN})\cite{le2015tiny}.
-Dataset-specific details are included in the appendix.
+To design a fair comparison between vision and vision-language models, we define \emph{unsupervised OOD detection} without having access to the set of $\mathcal{D}_{\text{in}}$ label names.
+Following \cite{huang2021mos}, we use ImageNet as $\mathcal{D}_{\text{in}}$ for large-scale OOD detection benchmarks and CIFAR for small-scale benchmarks.

+For the large-scale benchmarks, we use the following $5$ OOD datasets: Imagenet-O (IN-O) \citep{hendrycks2021natural}, a flower-based subset of iNaturalist \citep{van2018inaturalist}, Texture \citep{cimpoi2014describing}, a subset of the SUN scene database \citep{xiao2010sun}, a subset of Places \citep{zhou2017places}.
+IN-O contains 2K samples from ImageNet-21K, excluding ImageNet.
+It is worth noting that Places, Textures, and IN-O have a class overlap of 59.5\%, 25.6\%, and 20.5\% with ImageNet, according to \cite{bitterwolf2023ninco}.
+Therefore, we additionally use the newly proposed NINCO \cite{bitterwolf2023ninco}, which contains $5879$ samples belonging to $64$ classes with zero class overlap with ImageNet's classes.
+Dataset information is summarized in \cref{tab:datasets-info}.